 Either way, you have stuff you need to dispose of, and you want to minimize what you actually throw away – which means it’s time to find a donation center, ideally one that will pick-up your stuff for free.

-Over the years, lots of clients have asked me which companies will pick up your donations for free.
-Besides finding a local storage unit nearby to house items you intend to keep, donating what you don’t need is an excellent way to make your place look show-ready.
+Over the years, many clients have asked me which companies will pick up your donations for free.
+Besides finding a local storage unit nearby to house items, you intend to keep, donating what you don’t need is an excellent way to make your place look show-ready.

 Real Estate agents talk all the time about the importance of making your place look exceptional to home buyers.
 Making donations is one of the best ways to do some low-cost staging of your home.
 In fact, it is FREE!

 When you donate to charity, you will really be making someone’s day!
 Here are a few of the organizations that will pick up your donations: